Binghamton University: University leadership

 Binghamton is one of four university centers of the State University of New York (SUNY) system and is governed by its board of trustees.
 The Binghamton University Council oversees such aspects of the school's governance as student conduct, budget and physical facilities.
 Nine of its ten members are appointed by the state governor, one elected by the student body.

 The university is organized into six administrative offices: The Office of the President, Division of Academic Affairs, Division of Advancement, Division of Operations, Division of Research, and the Division of Student Affairs.
-The Director of Athletics, Vice President for Diversity, Equity, and Inclusion, and the Division of Communications and Marketing all report to and are overseen by the University president.
+The Director of Athletics, Vice President for Diversity, Equity, and Inclusion, and the Division of Communications and Marketing all report to and are overseen by the university president.

-As of 2024, the university had an endowment of $245 million, managed by the not-for-profit Binghamton University Foundation, which also oversees fundraising.
-Its most recent drive–'Bold.
-Brilliant.
-Binghamton—the Campaign for Binghamton University'– raised more than $100 million before ending on June 30, 2012, $5 million over its original goal.
+As of 2026, the university's endowment reached $330 million, managed by the not-for-profit Binghamton University Foundation, which also oversees fundraising.
+This total includes a 2026 $30 million gift from a group of donors led by alumnus Tom Secunda, co-founder of Bloomberg L.P.
+It is the largest academic donation in the university's history.
+The gift established the New York Center for AI Responsibility and Research, a center focused on the responsible development of artificial intelligence.